Bryan Williams (American football)

-Bryan Williams (born September 17, 1987) is a former American football defensive back.
+Bryan Williams (born September 17, 1987) is an American former football defensive back.
 He played college football at the University of Akron.

 Early life

 He was born the son of Sterling Campbell.

 Bryan attended Buchtel High School in Akron, Ohio.
 His football talents were good enough to earn him a 3-Star rating, according to Rivals.com.
 During his time at Buchtell, he was a three-year starter and also lettered as a freshman.
 He was named first team All-Ohio Division III running back after rushing for 1,897 yards and 26 touchdowns in 11 games as a senior.
 As a cornerback, compiled 52 tackles and eight interceptions, returning one for a TD.
 He compiled 17 career interceptions, and was named the Plain Dealer Defensive Player of the Year.
 He was also named first team All-Beacon Journal.
 In four varsity seasons, Williams helped Buchtel to three city championships, three state playoff berths and a 34-11 record (.756).
 He was named to the PrepStar All-Midwest Region, and was rated one of the top 75 players in the Midwest region by SuperPrep.
 Rated the No. 30 prospect in Ohio by Rivals.com, as well as a top 60 cornerback.
 Rated Ohio's No. 32 prospect by Scout.com.
 He played under Coach Claude Brown, and was also a four-time letterman in track and a member of the Academic Merit Roll.